Interstate 380 (Iowa): Route description

+I-380 begins where US 218 and Iowa 27 cross I-80 in Coralville in Johnson County.
 From the interchange, I-380, US 218, and Iowa 27, the route assigned to the Avenue of the Saints highway in Iowa run concurrently toward Cedar Rapids.
 The Interstate heads north and serves North Liberty.
 North of North Liberty, the freeway runs parallel to the former routing of US 218 and Iowa 965; here, the two highways cross the Iowa River.
 After crossing into Linn County, the three routes enter the Cedar Rapids city limits near Eastern Iowa Airport.
 3 mi north of the airport, I-380 intersects US 30 and US 151 at a combination interchange.
 At this interchange, US 218 splits away from I-380 and Iowa 27.

 Through Cedar Rapids, the I-380 freeway is elevated relative to the nearby streets and residential neighborhoods.
 As it approaches downtown and the Cedar River, the freeway takes a tight, 90-degree turn to the east, crosses the river and squeezes between a Quaker Oats Company plant and Alliant Energy PowerHouse, before turning back 90 degrees to the north.
 Between downtown and the Coldstream–29th Street interchange, I-380 serves as a dividing line between residential areas to the east and industry to the west.
 Toward the northern end of Cedar Rapids, industry is replaced with commerce as I-380/Iowa 27 meet Iowa 100, locally known as Collins Road, at a volleyball interchange.

 The freeway leaves Cedar Rapids and enters Hiawatha, where there are two interchanges, one at Blairs Ferry Road, which shares a southbound collector ramp with Collins Road, but has its own exit and entrance ramps.
-There is also a diamond interchange with Boyson Road, before continuing northbound.
+There is also a diamond interchange with Tower Terrace Road, before continuing northbound.
 Quickly escaping the Cedar Rapids area, I-380 turns to the northwest and passes through predominantly rural areas with small communities and farms dotting the way.
 Because of its northwestern angle, I-380 enters four counties within 30 mi, as counties in Iowa are generally rectangular in shape.
 It passes Center Point in northwestern Linn County, Urbana in northeastern Benton County, where it meets Iowa 150, and Brandon in southwestern Buchanan County.
 The Interstate travels into Black Hawk County, heading northwest for 7 mi before turning north for 3 mi until a directional T interchange with US 20.

 Together with US 20, I-380 and Iowa 27 travel west toward Waterloo and Cedar Falls.
 The three routes pass the eastern Waterloo suburbs of Raymond, Evansdale, and Elk Run Heights.
 Almost immediately after crossing the Cedar River again, I-380 splits away from US 20 and Iowa 27 and rejoins US 218 at a three-level stack interchange.
 I-380 and US 218 head north to the east of the Crossroads Center shopping mall.
 I-380 ends at the traffic light at Mitchell Avenue 1/2 mi north of the interchange which serves the Crossroads Center.
 US 218 continues to the north at this point.